-Please note that the programmes on this page are not currently running at the museum, as we are closed until further notice.
+Please note that some of the programmes on this page are not currently running at the museum, as we are closed until further notice.

 To enquire about future bookings, please email firstname.lastname@example.org.

 Local history comes to life at Hackney Museum and Hackney Archives.
 We offer free learning sessions on a variety of subjects for local primary schools.
 Our sessions use maps, objects, stories and migration suitcases to unlock the rich history of our local area and the experiences of people who have settled in Hackney over time.

 Please note: following government advice, we are currently not taking bookings for workshops at the museum.
 However, we are hoping to be able to offer outreach sessions from the autumn term, to take place in classrooms.
 For more information please email email@example.com.

 Over the years, Hackney Museum has created many local history resources, in consultation with local teachers.
 These are designed to be used in the classroom, and cover a range of topics, including African and Caribbean history in the local area, and local area guides, aimed at (or adaptable for) KS1-KS4.

 Hackney history from home: activities for primary school pupils and toddlers